ydutertre/myvario/USAGE.md

 Use the SELECT and BACK buttons to browse through the last 100 saved entries.

 The Log view is not available in flight (while recording)

+### Map View

+A Map view is available on devices that support Maps, such as Fenix 7/8, Forerunner 965/955, or Enduro 2/3.
+The Map View includes a track, but the track itself is updated every 10 seconds only to preserve memory and device performance.

 ## Activity Recording